Reading time: 5 minutes

 Standard assumptions not applicable to you?

-If ASIC’s assumptions don’t reflect your personal situation, the retirement estimate calculated by your super fund is unlikely to be accurate.
+If ASIC’s default assumptions don’t reflect your personal situation, the superannuation estimate calculated by your super fund is unlikely to be accurate.

-It may be worth creating your own retirement projection using an online calculator like ASIC’s Money Smart Retirement Planner or one provided by your super fund.
+It may be worth creating your own retirement projection using an online calculator like ASIC’s Money Smart Retirement Planner, although this also has limitations.
+Retirement calculators also use assumptions, only some of which can be customised to reflect your personal situation.